 Feline leukemia, also known as FeLV, is one of the most common infectious diseases in cats and, sadly, it is ultimately fatal in most cases.
-It is the second most common cause of death among cats after trauma.

 The virus gradually gets worse over time and can develop into a number of different disorders, including:

 - cancer (particularly lymphoma and leukemia)

 - suppression of the immune system (increasing the risk of other infections)

 - immune-mediated disease (when the cat’s immune system causes damage to its own cells)

 - loss of pregnancy